jamborghini/react-apiCountry/README.md

 # This is a startup project for my first React app.
 Don't extpect much :P

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+(there may be performace issues caused by rendering 250 items without virtual scrolling) This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts